 - 1. If borrow pit is used, the location must be approved.
 [Spec.
 120-6] - 2.
 No work can be performed at an off-site construction activity area prior to obtaining clearance from the Division of Archives and complying with the Federal Endangered Species Act specified in Section 7-1.4.
 [Spec.
 120-6] - 3.
-Material used for embankment shall not contain muck, Stumps, roots, brush, vegetable matter, rubbish or other Material that does not compact into a suitable and enduring Roadbed.
+Ensure that material used for embankment does not contain muck, stumps, roots, brush, vegetable matter, rubbish or other Material that does not compact into a suitable and enduring Roadbed.
 [Spec.
 120-7] - 4.
-Maximum particle size cannot exceed the specified limits.
+Verify the maximum particle size does not exceed the specified limits.
 [Spec.120-7]. - 5.
-Without thick lift approval, lift thickness for embankment soils that are not A-3 or A-2-4 with up to 15% fines must be 6 in.
-(150 mm) or less, compacted thickness, for the full embankment width.
+Without thick lift approval, lift thickness for embankment soils that are not A-3 or A-2-4 with up to 15% fines must be 6 inches (150 mm) or less, compacted thickness, for the full embankment width.
 [Spec.
 120-8] - 6.
 Where thick lifts are demonstrated and approved, maximum lift thickness may not exceed 12 inches (300mm) compacted thickness.
 [Spec.
 120-8] - 7.
-Uniformly compact each layer, using equipment that will achieve the required density.
+Verify the Contractor compacts uniformly each layer, using equipment that will achieve the required density.
 [Spec.
 120-9] - 8.
-Initial equipment comparison and valid calibrations for all equipment used on this project?
-120-10.1.1 - 9.
-Is the CEI ensuring that all sampling and testing requirements are met and enforcing the requirement that all samples and test are taken randomly?
+Ensure that initial equipment comparison is performed and valid calibrations are maintained for all equipment used on the project?
+[120-10] - 9.
+Ensure that all sampling and testing requirements are met and enforce the requirement that all samples and tests are taken randomly?
 Does the field test verify this?
 [Spec 120-10] - 10.
-Does the CEI have an appropriate process to ensure that the correct proctor is used when density tests results are evaluated for material acceptance?
+Have an appropriate process to ensure that the correct Proctor is used when density test results are evaluated for materials acceptance?
 Are the appropriate materials used in each portion of the roadway?
 [Spec 120-10, 120-7] - 11.
-Has the CEI enforced the requirement that all required density test results are documented on current forms provided by the department in an understandable format?
+Enforce the requirement that all required density test results are documented on current forms provided by the department in accordance with the Materials Manual 2.3, Appendix A?
 [Spec 120-10] - 12.
-While construction is in progress, adequate drainage for the roadbed must be maintained at all times.
-[Spec120-11]

-- 13. Maintenance and protection of earthwork construction must be in accordance with Specs.
+While construction is in progress, ensure that adequate drainage for the roadbed must be maintained at all times.
+[Spec 120-11] - 13.
+Verify that maintenance and protection of earthwork construction is performed in accordance with the Specs.
 [Spec.
+104, 120-11]

-104, 120-11] - 14.
-Construction tolerances for embankment must be adhered to during final shaping of the earthwork.
+- 14. Verify that construction tolerances of the final shaping of the earthwork are met.
 [Spec.
 120-12] - 15.
-Grassing of shoulder areas must be completed prior to placing the final wearing course.
+Ensure that grassing of shoulder areas is completed prior to placing the final wearing course.
 [Spec.
 120-12] - 16.
 The manipulation of embankment material on a pavement surface is not permitted.
 [Spec.
 120-12]